3D 세포배양 이미징

 - Available Sample Adaptors

-- This is a list of manufacturers for whom Nikon manufactures compatible stage adapters to accept their product(s) on our Ti2 inverted microscope motorized stage.
+- This is a list of manufacturers for whom Nikon manufactures compatible stage adaptors to accept their product(s) on our ECLIPSE Ti2 inverted microscope motorized stage.

 - Detector Type